Steps to importing

 - meet other commercial or government agency requirements, like those of the New Zealand Customs Service

-- clean your item to help ensure it's free of pests and contaminants like soil, seeds and water.
-It's recommended you use an insecticide
+- clean risk goods to help ensure they are free of pests and contaminants like seeds, soil, and water.
+All used machinery must be cleaned and from 1 December 2018 certified as being cleaned.
+It's also recommended you use an insecticide to prevent re-infestation

-- be aware of compulsory treatment requirements for vehicles and machinery from the United States.
-Refer to the import health standard for details
+- be aware of compulsory treatment requirements for vehicles and machinery from Japan and Schedule 3 countries specified in the import health standard (IHS).

 - provide a declaration with details about your consignment

-- comply with standards for sea containers and wood packaging, if applicable
+- comply with IHSs for sea containers and wood packaging, if applicable

-- arrange to have used vehicles and machinery inspected when they arrive.
+- arrange to have vehicles and machinery inspected when they arrive.

 Read the IHS and make sure you can meet all the requirements.
 The guidance document will help you understand what you have to do.

-Download the IHS for vehicles, machinery, and tyres [PDF, 304 KB]
+Download the IHS for vehicles, machinery, and equipment [PDF, 732 KB]

-Download the IHS guidance document [PDF, 174 KB]
+Download the guidance document to the IHS [PDF, 2.4 MB]

 Many freight and transport companies employ their own brokers but if you need help finding one, contact the Customs Brokers and Freight Forwarders Federation.